Pleading guilty to a driving offence at court

 This is an overview of the procedure of a guilty plea in the Magistrates’ Court.

-The legal adviser asks you as the defendant to confirm your name, date of birth, address and nationality.
+The legal adviser asks you as the defendant to confirm your name, date of birth and address.
 They also read the charge to you and you enter your plea of guilty or not guilty.

 Your solicitor will explain the circumstances to the court in an attempt to get you a lighter sentence.
 This can include reasons or explanations of why you committed the offence and also details of the impact it would have on you depending on the sentence imposed.